-Cash used in investing activities was \$148 million for the nine months ended June 30, 2008 as compared to \$120 million for the nine months ended June 30, 2007.
+Cash used in investing activities was \$148 million for the nine months ended June 30, 2008 as compared to \$102 million for the nine months ended June 30, 2007.
 The \$148 million of cash used in investing activities in the nine months ended June 30, 2008 consisted primarily of the \$50 million investment in FSE, and additional smaller acquisitions totaling \$37 million, net of cash acquired, and \$21 million to acquire music publishing rights.
-In addition, cash used in investing activities reflects \$35 million invested in cost-method investments including \$20 million in lala.com and \$15 million in imeem, \$26 million in capital expenditures and proceeds of \$24 million in part related to the sale of a small portion of our investment in Frontline which was mandated by the terms of the July 2007 transaction, pursuant to which we acquired a minority stake in Frontline.
-The \$120 million of cash used in investing activities in the nine months ended June 30, 2007 consisted primarily of payments to acquire Roadrunner, which included \$36 million paid to acquire 73.5% of Roadrunner, net of cash acquired of \$23 million, and a loan to the seller of approximately \$14 million.
-We also paid a total of \$37 million, net of cash acquired, to acquire several smaller companies including an entertainment services company, a video production company in the U.K., and a digital distribution company in Germany, \$21 million for capital expenditures, and loaned approximately \$12 million to third parties in connection with several small business ventures.
-This was offset by the receipt of approximately \$7 million related to the sale of certain buildings.
+In addition, cash used in investing activities reflects \$35 million invested in cost-method investments including \$20 million in lala.com and \$15 million in imeem, \$26 million in capital expenditures and proceeds of \$24 million in part related to the sale of a small portion of our investment in Frontline, which was mandated by the terms of the July 2007 transaction, pursuant to which we acquired a minority stake in Frontline.
+The \$102 million of cash used in investing activities in the nine months ended June 30, 2007 consisted primarily of payments to acquire Roadrunner, which included \$36 million paid to acquire 73.5% of Roadrunner, net of cash acquired of \$23 million, and a loan to the seller of approximately \$14 million.
+We also paid a total of approximately \$37 million, net of cash acquired, to acquire several smaller companies including an entertainment services company, a video production company in the U.K., and a digital distribution company in Germany.
+We also had capital expenditures of \$21 million and loaned approximately \$12 million to third parties in connection with several small business ventures.
+This was offset by the receipt of approximately \$7 million related to the sale of certain buildings and \$18 million related to the liquidation of short-term investments, including auction-rate securities.